Clockmender/My-AN-Nodes/README.md

 I believe that these commands will successfully install the libraries:

+You should make sure pip is installed by navigating to the blender python/bin directory then:

+./python3.7m - m ensurepip

+Then install the libraries (I think Windows might be python3.7m.exe)

-python3.7m -m pip install sounddevice
+./python3.7m -m pip install sounddevice

-python3.7m -m pip install pygame
+./python3.7m -m pip install pygame

 NOTE!
 DAW nodes require PyPianoRoll and MatPlotLib:

-python3.7m -m pip install pypianoroll
+./python3.7m -m pip install pypianoroll

-python3.7m -m pip install matplotlib
+./python3.7m -m pip install matplotlib

 Let me know, via "Issues" if this fails and I will investigate.